 From Superhero Mask to New Face and New Life Thanks to 3D-Printed CMF Implants

 Born with hemifacial microsomia, Carlos Askew, a 21-year-old Kiwi never fit in — no matter how hard he tried.
-Growing up, the youngster preferred hiding behind the mask of his favorite superheroes instead.
+Growing up, he preferred hiding behind his favorite superheroes’s masks.
 This all changed when maxillofacial surgeon Dr. Derek Goodisson used TruMatch® CMF 3D-printed personalized titanium implants to mitigate his facial deformity.
 This pioneering operation was a first in New Zealand and enabled Carlos to face the world anew.

 The congenital disorder hemifacial microsomia (HMF) is caused by an in utero vascular malfunction that results in the underdevelopment of structures related to the affected artery.
 In Carlos’s case, HMF manifested itself in facial asymmetry and left him partially deaf.
 If that wasn’t enough of a rough start, Carlos was placed in state care and shunted from family to family until he arrived on the doorstep of his current foster family, the Askews.

 Now 21, Carlos wants what most young people his age want: a social circle, a job, and someone special in his life.
 But for him, his asymmetrical face remained the biggest obstacle to achieving this ‘normal’ life.
 An obstacle that made him feel worthless to a point where he contemplated ending his life.

 CMF implants designed to fit